-Applicants can submit questions about the funding program, as well as completed application packages to:
+Applicants can submit questions about the funding program, as well as completed application packages, with the subject "CCPS Application" to:

-Derek May, Senior Project Manager, Pollution Probe

-dmay@pollutionprobe.org
+Fern Tran, Director, EV Charging Incentives, Pollution Probe ftran@pollutionprobe.org

 Please note the maximum size of e-mail attachments to Pollution Probe is 15 MB.
 If the application exceeds that maximum, the applicant may forward its submission in a series of e-mails with the same subject line.